 Some people didn’t understand why I was so adamant.
 But I don’t understand why some mums insist on only using renewable nappies.
 Cloth bums aren’t my thing.
 I know it’s an amazing thing to do for the environment, but it’s not my preference.
 However, I fully respect parents that do go for cloth bums.
 Just like I respect breastfeeding mothers, bottle feeding mothers, combination feeders, exclusive pumpers and everything in between.
 In my mind, if mother and baby are happy and healthy, then all is well in the world.

-Arthur’s grand entrance
+Meeting my son – Arthur’s grand entrance

-I didn’t choose the double electric breast pump life…
+I didn’t choose the electric double breast pump life…

-As time went on, it became clear that breastfeeding wasn’t going to work for me and Arthur.
+As time went on, it became clear that breastfeeding wasn’t going to work for me and my baby.
 But I really wanted to give him as much of my milk as I could.
 So I continued to express, trying a number of breast pump solutions.